 As an English literature student at Surrey, you’ll be introduced to an exciting and thought-provoking cultural environment.
 We combine conventional teaching with a wide range of opportunities for you to engage with a vibrant research culture and arts activities.

 Regular visiting guest speakers and research seminars will inject a specialised interest into the course and encourage you to consider areas for further study.

-The University of Surrey has close ties with the charity English PEN, which campaigns to protect freedom of speech and human rights for writers around the world.
+The University of Surrey has close ties with the charity, English PEN, which campaigns to protect freedom of speech and human rights for writers around the world.
 English PEN regularly hosts talks by prominent writers and other events at the University.

 Guildford itself provides considerable access to arts activities, including the Yvonne Arnaud Theatre, which puts on new and canonical plays, the Guildford Book Festival, and a host of galleries, libraries and archives that will stimulate and support your independent studies.

-Above all, the University is only 35 minutes by train from London, one of the world’s most important cultural centres.
+In addition, the University is only 35 minutes by train from London, one of the world’s most important cultural centres.